If a U.S. Company is Overseas, Whose Employment Laws Matter?

 Businesses and organizations must comply with all applicable federal, state, and local employment regulations.
 Employers of any size in Minnesota are subject to the anti-discrimination provisions covered by the Minnesota Human Rights Act (MHRA).
 Depending on the size of a company, a number of different federal employment laws may apply.

-This raises an important question: What employment laws apply if a Minnesota company is overseas?
+This raises an important question: What labor laws and employment laws apply if a Minnesota company is overseas?
 The answer depends on a number of different factors, including the specific location and the citizenship status of workers.
-In this article, you will find a guide to employment law for U.S. companies with international operations.
+In this article, you will find a guide to employment law for U.S. companies with international operations in a foreign country.

 Starting Point: The Laws of the Host Country Always Matter